Current Projects

 An informational session about this project was held on Thursday, November 17, 2022.
 Please see below for the event video and presentation slides.

 Resident input has driven all aspects of the project design.
 Phase one features a duplex and two triplexes for a total of eight rental units.
-We envision a community-oriented, beautiful housing development to meet the needs of diverse seniors affordably.
-The site is ideally located to enhance senior quality of life.
-Located across the street from the Friends Care Community nursing and rehab campus and directly adjacent to Miami Township Fire-Rescue with ambulatory and EMS services, the project site was selected by a group of passionate local senior activists, part of a Senior Housing Working Group, for future affordable senior housing.
+We envision a community-oriented, beautiful housing development to meet the needs of diverse older adults affordably.
+The site is ideally located to enhance older adult quality of life.
+Located across the street from the Friends Care Community nursing and rehab campus and directly adjacent to Miami Township Fire-Rescue with ambulatory and EMS services, the project site was selected by a group of passionate local older adults activists, part of a Senior Housing Working Group, for future affordable older adults housing.
 The site is also along the Greene CATS accessible, low-cost bus route.

 Every aspect of the project is designed to create a sense of caring and community.
 Residents will benefit from accessibility features, amenities, supportive service partnerships, walkability and pedestrian connectivity, green space, safety, affordability, and a felt sense of community and belonging.